 Of course, that was a stretch.
 But as people figured out how nutritious the carrot was (and they are great for promoting healthy vision!), as well as how tasty and versatile it was, the vegetable became a food staple in England during and after World War II.

 As the carrot’s fame spread across Britain and Europe, it became even more well-loved across the pond in America.
 Today, carrots are a key ingredient for many savory and attractive dishes, and salads, as well as a popular raw snack option for all ages.

 How To Grow Carrots?

 Carrots are one of the easiest vegetables to grow at home.
 They do not produce sprawling vines, climb or take up much space.

-Carrots can thrive in a backyard garden, in raised beds, or in a container garden.
+Your own carrots can thrive in a backyard garden, in raised beds, or in a container garden.

 They can even be grown on a window sill that receives plenty of direct sunlight!